-Percentage of children with special educational needs: Currently, 10.69 % of children in school receive SEND support across the school.
+Percentage of children with special educational needs: Currently, 10 % of children in school receive support for additional needs.

 Specialist Facilities: There are no specialist facilities or a special unit in the School.

 Admission Arrangements: Normal admission arrangements apply.
 The Admissions Policy is based on the agreed Wiltshire Policy.
 We strive to be a fully inclusive School.
 All children will be treated according to their needs in line with the School's Policy for Equality of Opportunity.
 No child will be denied admission because of his or her creed, race, physical ability or academic attainment.